Aliucord/documentation/theme-dev/UIKitStrings.md

-<h1 align="center">uikit Strings</h1>
+<h1 align="center">UIKit Strings</h1>

-* uikit strings.
+* UIKit strings.
 They are in the Color Values screen if you dont know

 | String          | Purpose                 |
 | ---------------- |:-----------------------:|